-How big is my baby at 27 weeks?
+How big is my baby at 27 weeks pregnant?

-Your baby is almost double the weight she was four weeks ago.
+Your baby is almost double the weight they were four weeks ago.
 This week, she’s nearly two pounds and around 14 and a half inches long.
-There’s a food comparison, of course: she’s about the size of a head of cauliflower.
+There’s a food comparison, of course: she’s about the size of a head of broccoli.

 Your baby’s brain is really active these days, as more brain tissue is developing.
-She’s an active foetus, sleeping and waking up regularly, opening and closing her eyes and sucking her fingers too.
+She’s an active foetus, sleeping and waking up regularly, opening and closing their eyes and sucking their fingers too.

 If you’re feeling any small rhythmic movements that feel like belly spasms, don’t be alarmed: they're just baby hiccups!
 Don’t fret, as these movements are usually short-lived and don’t harm your baby at all.